 (2.32)

-This shows the amount of information that is present in the impulse response, as the output of the system can be predicted for every possible input signal with the aid of equation 2.32.
-When the impulse response is transformed into the frequency domain with the aid of the Laplace transform, the transfer function G(s) results, which describes the transmitted amplitude of the system as a function of the frequency.
-The analysis in the frequency domain is often useful and is another important method for the solution of the differential equation.
+This shows the amount of information that is present in the impulse response, as the output of the system can be predicted for every possible input signal with the aid of Eqn.
+2.32.
+When the impulse response is transformed into the frequency domain by the Laplace transform, the transfer function G(s) results, which describes the transmitted amplitude of the system as a function of the frequency.
+Analysis in the frequency domain is often useful and is another important method for the solution of the differential equation.

 When the reaction of the system to a certain frequency of the input signal needs to be tested, a harmonic function with the corresponding spatial frequency ω can be used as the input signal (Zacher & Reuter, 2014, p.
-20)
+20):

 xet=xe∙sinω∙t